astrolabsoftware/fink-object-api/README.md

 python apps/routes/objects/test.py $HOST:$PORT
 ```

 By replacing `HOST` and `$PORT` with their values (could be the main API instance).
 If the program exits with no error or message, the test has been successful.

-TODO:
-- [ ] Make tests more verbose, even is successful.

 Alternatively, you can launch all tests using:

 ```bash